vagifaliyev/SPH-Solver/README.md

 to execute the program.

-Meanwhile, if you want to apply OpenMP to accelerate the progamme, you can cancel the comment of my code to realise it and remember to set the OpenMP environment in your C++ IDE with include omp.h file.
+Meanwhile, if you want to apply OpenMP to accelerate the progamme, you can cancel the comment of my code to disable it also remember to set the OpenMP environment in your C++ IDE with include omp.h file.

 ## Structure